Rod Abernethy - Bios

 "If you are a house concert host wondering about who should be next on your wish list, it's Rod Abernethy.
 Rod delivers a show that is pure listening joy.
 Master guitar playing chops coupled with warm, gravelly vocals and gritty storytelling made for an experience our audience is still thanking us for.
 Don't miss an opportunity to have him for one of your shows."
 Joanne Martin - Camelback Concerts, Rochester, MN

 "Rod is a true student of music, gracefully performing songs with a sincere humbleness that one can't help but relate to.
-His mastery of the 6 &12 string guitars was a real treat to watch, and we look forward to his next performance in the hall" Bill Heath - owner/operator, Muddy Creek Music Hall, Winston Salem, NC
+His mastery of the 6 and 12 string guitars was a real treat to watch, and we look forward to his next performance in the hall!"
+Bill Heath, owner/operator - Muddy Creek Music Hall,

 "Rod Abernethy has truly mastered the art of storytelling.
 At first he charms you with sentimental stories and clever lyrics that tug at your heart then he mesmerizes you with his spellbinding guitar playing.
 It’s always a thrill to see Rod perform."
 Gigi Thigpen - Jazz Entertainment Agency, Raleigh, NC

 "Rod put on an awesome set for us.
 He’s a true artist on stage and a great guy to work with.
 Several patrons came up to me at the break to tell me how much they enjoyed his performance.
 He’s the real deal."
 David E. Sardinha - Six String Presents - The Cary Theater, Cary, NC